 - Consider installing energy efficient window treatments.

-WHEN IT COMES TO YOUR THERMOSTAT, TURN IT UP
+WHEN IT COMES TO THE THERMOSTAT, TURN IT UP

 - Set your thermostat as high as comfortably possible in the summer.
 The smaller the difference between the indoor and outdoor temperatures, the lower your overall cooling bill will be.